 Wimbledon is one of four Grand Slam tennis tournaments.
-The others are the Australian Open, the French Open and the U.S. Open.
-Wimbledon takes place at the All England Lawn Tennis Club in London.
+The others are the Australian Open, the French Open and the US Open.

 Wimbledon is the only Grand Slam event that is still played on grass.

 Records (Open Era)

 Most singles wins (male) - Roger Federer with eight.